ordina-jworks/ordina-jworks.github.io/_posts/2018-02-18-secappdev.md

 ### Back-channel notification
 This is the safest option, as it guarantees that the user will be signed off from all applications.
 Unfortunately it's also the most complicated to implement.
-In this method, the token service will can a server-endpoint on all client applications.
+In this method, the token service will call a server-endpoint on all client applications.
 This means that the application server will need to implement the clean up endpoint.
 Besides that, you also need to be sure that a network connection is possible between the ID provider and all application servers.